• Europes biggest bike selection

 Limitations of sizing tables

-The most common way to determine bike size is by using sizing bike size charts, which provide recommendations based on your height and leg length.
+The most common way to determine bike size is by using sizing bike size charts, which provide height and leg length recommendations.
 These tables simplify the process for bike sellers but can often lead to inaccurate results.
-In fact, they may fail to give the best advice in 40% of cases.
-About 20% of those cases will result in a less-than-ideal bike setup; adjustments can still be made by using less desirable components on the given bike.
-However, in the other 20%, the frame size recommended won’t allow you to achieve your ideal riding position, forcing you to compromise, which may increase the risk of discomfort, injuries, or a drop in performance.
+They may fail to give the best advice in 40% of cases.

 Problems with standard recommendations

 Bike sizing tables often provide a one-size-fits-all approach, which doesn’t account for individual differences in body proportions and riding preferences.
-This can lead to inaccurate sizing recommendations that might not suit your specific needs, resulting in an uncomfortable or inefficient riding position.
+This can lead to inaccurate sizing recommendations that might not suit your needs, resulting in an uncomfortable or inefficient riding position.

 Stack and reach: the key to finding a bike that fits